FM1337/go-auditd/README.md

 ---

-This tool is obviously under construction and right now I'm just focusing on getting it some what functional for the purposes of an college assignment related to auditing.
+This tool is obviously under construction and right now I'm just focusing on getting it some what functional for the purposes of ~~a college assignment related to auditing~~ yeah, so I've been told I can't use it for that assignment, but regardless I'm still going to work on it.

 So don't expect anything pretty (or 100% secure) right off the bat, first step is to get something that actually works for my purposes first.